 The Directors are responsible for the other information.
-The other information comprises the Annual Report for the year ended 31 March 2024 (but does not include the financial statements and our auditors' report thereon).
+The other information comprises the Annual Report (but does not include the financial statements and our auditors' report thereon).

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.